Eredost/Sports-api/README.md

 When the 'symfony' container is launched, **port 8080** is listening and allows you to access the API.

-HTML documentation is available at the route '/api/doc'.
+HTML documentation is available at the route '/api/doc', and the credentials of the generated users can be found in the file `src/DataFixtures/Providers/UserProvider.php`.